-Figure 1: Learning curves for active sampling vs. random sampling In this paper we consider active sampling to produce accurate CPEs and class-based rankings from fewer learning examples.
+In this paper we consider active learning to produce accurate CPEs and class-based rankings from fewer labeled training examples.
+We assume a (unspecified) cost is associated with acquiring labels specifically rather than with the generation or the obtaining of training examples.
 Figure 1 shows the desired behavior of an active learner.
-The horizontal axis represents the information needed for learning, i.e., the number of training examples, and the vertical axis represents the error rate of the probabilities produced by the learned model.
+The horizontal axis represents the information needed for learning, i.e., the number of labeled training examples, and the vertical axis represents the error rate of the probabilities produced by the learned model.
 Each learning curve shows how error rate decreases as more training data are used.
-The upper curve represents the decrease in error from randomly selecting training data; the lower curve represents active learning.
-The two curves form a "banana" shape: very early on, the curves are comparable because a model is not yet available for active learning.
-The active sampling curve soon accelerates, because of the careful choice of training data.
-Given enough data, random selection catches up.
+The upper curve represents the decrease in error from sampling examples randomly for labeling and training; the lower curve represents sampling actively.
+The two curves form a "banana" shape: very early on, the curves are comparable because a model is not yet available to guide the active sampling.
+The active sampling curve soon accelerates, because of the careful choice of training examples.
+Given enough data, random sampling eventually catches up.

-We introduce a new active sampling technique, BOOTSTRAP-LV, for learning CPEs.
-BOOTSTRAP-LV uses bootstrap samples (Efron and Tibshirani, 1993) of available training data to examine the variance in the probability estimates for not-yet-labeled data, and employs a weight sampling procedure to finally select particularly informative example for learning.
-We show empirically across a wide range of data sets that BOOTSTRAP-LV decreases the number of labeled instances needed to achieve accurate probability estimates, or alternatively that it increases the accuracy of the probability estimates for a fixed number of training data.
-A careful analysis of the algorithm's characteristics and performance reveals the contributions of its components.
-The analysis also leads to a new algorithm for active sampling that is more competitive compared to other methods with respect to BOOTSTRAP-LV and has computational advantages.
-The latter further demonstrates how the components of the BOOTSTRAP-LV algorithm contribute to its efficacy and highlights why existing algorithms do not perform well for CPE.
+We introduce a new sampling-based active learning technique, BOOTSTRAP-LV, for learning CPEs.
+BOOTSTRAP-LV uses bootstrap samples (Efron & Tibshirani, 1993) of available labeled data to examine the variance in the probability estimates for not-yet-labeled data, and employs a weight-sampling procedure to select particularly informative examples for labeling and learning.
+We show empirically across a range of data sets that BOOTSTRAP-LV decreases the number of labeled instances needed to achieve accurate probability estimates, or alternatively that it increases the accuracy of the probability estimates for a fixed number of training data.
+An analysis of the algorithm's characteristics and performance reveals the contributions of its components.
+The results of the analysis lead to the design of a new algorithm for active sampling that is more competitive with BOOTSTRAP-LV.
+This final result further demonstrates how the components of the BOOTSTRAP-LV algorithm contribute to its efficacy and highlights why existing algorithms do not perform well for CPE.